iankohdes/iankohdes.github.io/content/posts/0005-analyse-one-anime-episodes-subtitles.md

 I’ll describe these metrics momentarily.

-To start with, I have selected the first episode of the first season of _Psycho-Pass_, which I’ll refer to as S01E01 hereafter.
+To start with, I have selected the first episode of the first season of _Psycho-Pass_, hereafter referred to as S01E01.
 The series was produced by [Production I.G](https://www.production-ig.co.jp/) and released in 2012.
 [Wikipedia](https://en.wikipedia.org/wiki/Psycho-Pass) describes it as a ‘cyberpunk psychological thriller’ set in a dystopian 22nd-century Japanese society.

 Without giving too much away, the plot revolves around a police investigation unit that hunts criminals possessing what the series refers to as high ‘crime coefficients’.
 Based on an individual’s crime coefficient, an overarching AI system prescribes a mandatory response that ranges from temporary paralysis to immediate execution to instant vaporisation.
 No second chances, no appeals.